SnowPerfectDev/Port-Scanner/README.md

 ### Example

-To scan port 80 using TCP Connect scan on a list of hosts from "hosts.txt" file:./port_scanner.sh -h hosts.txt -p 80 -s T
+To scan port 80 using TCP Connect scan on a list of hosts from "hosts.txt" file: ./port_scanner.sh -h hosts.txt -p 80 -s T

 ---